Macular Degeneration Diagnosis and Co-Management

 Risk Factors for Age-Related Macular Degeneration

-- Family history of age-related macular degeneration
+- A family history of age-related macular degeneration

 - High blood pressure